Application Process

 • Medical School Transcript

-• USMLE Transcript and Exam History
+• USMLE or COMLEX Transcript and Exam History

 • OB/GYN Department Chair’s Letter of Reference (we will accept SLOE in lieu of letter)